Merging Pictures

 A click on the toolbar Icon

-Or by opening 'Edit/Merge Pictures' will produce this pane:
+Using 'F7' or by opening 'Edit/Merge Pictures' will produce this pane:

 If however you see the pane in this form without the other external merge sources: